Helen Hunt Jackson: Activist for Native Americans

 In 1879, Jackson's interests turned to Native Americans after she heard a lecture in Boston by Chief Standing Bear, of the Ponca Tribe.
 Standing Bear described the forcible removal of the Ponca from their Nebraska reservation and transfer to the Quapaw Reservation in Indian Territory (Oklahoma), where they suffered from disease, harsh climate, and poor supplies.
 Upset about the mistreatment of Native Americans by government agents, Jackson became an activist on their behalf.
 She started investigating and publicizing government misconduct, circulating petitions, raising money, and writing letters to The New York Times on behalf of the Ponca.

 A fiery and prolific writer, Jackson engaged in heated exchanges with federal officials over the injustices committed against the Ponca and other American Indian tribes.
 Among her special targets was U.S. Secretary of the Interior Carl Schurz, whom she once called "the most adroit liar I ever knew."
 She exposed the government's violation of treaties with American Indian tribes.
 She documented the corruption of US Indian agents, military officers, and settlers who encroached on and stole reserved Indian lands.
 Jackson won the support of several newspaper editors who published her reports.
-Among her correspondents were editor William Hayes Ward of the New York Independent, Richard Watson Gilder of the Century Magazine, and publisher Whitelaw Reid of the New York Daily Tribune.
+Among her correspondents were editor William Hayes Ward of the New York Independent, Richard Watson Gilder of The Century Magazine, and publisher Whitelaw Reid of the New York Daily Tribune.

 A Century of Dishonor

 In 1879, Jackson attended a lecture by Standing Bear about the creation of the Great Sioux Reservation in 1868.
-In response, Jackson wrote a book, the first published under her own name, in which she condemned state and federal Indian policies.
+In response, Jackson wrote a book, originally published with her H. H. pseudonym but then in 1885 reprinted under her own name Helen Jackson, in which she condemned state and federal Indian policies.
 She recounted a history of broken treaties.
 A Century of Dishonor (1881) called for significant reform in government policy toward Native Americans.
 Jackson sent a copy to every member of Congress with a quote from Benjamin Franklin printed in red on the cover: "Look upon your hands: they are stained with the blood of your relations."
 The New York Times, however, suggested the following in Jackson's obituary: